Home improvement image, possibly illustrating renovation or remodeling work being done in a residential setting.

 How To Qualify

-• Have an income no more than 60% of the HUD-adjusted median family income for your area
+• Your income can’t exceed 30% of the HUD-adjusted median family income for your area.

-• For rental projects with five or more assisted units, have a minimum of 20% of units occupied by families whose income doesn’t exceed 50% of the HUD-adjusted median family income
+• Rental projects with five or more assisted units must have a minimum of 20% of units occupied by families whose income doesn’t exceed 50% of the HUD-adjusted median family income

 Section 504 Home Repair Program

 The Section 504 Home Repair Program, also known as Single-Family Housing Repair Loans and Grants, is a government-backed loan program overseen by the U.S. Department of Agriculture (USDA).
-Intended to provide financial assistance for low income (below 50% of median income in the local area) and elderly homeowners, as well as those who struggle with disabilities, it supports individuals who live in rural areas outside of big cities.
+Intended to provide financial assistance for low-income and elderly homeowners, as well as those who struggle with disabilities, it supports individuals who live in rural areas outside of big cities.

 How The Money Can Be Used

 The Section 504 Home Repair Program can be utilized to help repair and modernize single-family homes, and funds can be applied to replace or fix important fixtures, like a property’s insulation, foundation or septic system.
-Funding recipients can also use monies received to make improvements to a property’s energy efficiency, remove health or safety hazards or make properties more accessible.
+Recipients can also use funds received to make improvements to a property’s energy efficiency, remove health or safety hazards or make properties more accessible.

 How To Qualify